OllisGit/mac-ansible-setup-playbook/README.md

 ### System Settings

-It also installs a few useful system preferences/settings/tweaks with a toned-down verson of Matt Mueller's [OSX-for Hackers script](https://gist.github.com/MatthewMueller/e22d9840f9ea2fee4716).
+It also installs a few useful system preferences/settings/tweaks with a toned-down version of Matt Mueller's [OSX-for Hackers script](https://gist.github.com/MatthewMueller/e22d9840f9ea2fee4716).

 It does some reasonably gnarly stuff e.g.